-We’re looking for an enthusiastic individual with experience in financial management to join our team as a Finance Manager, on a fixed term contract with potential of becoming a permanent contract.
+We’re looking for an enthusiastic individual with experience in financial management to join our team as a Finance Manager.

 Please send your completed application form to email@example.com, with the subject: “Finance Manager”.
 You may also complete and send the optional diversity, equity and inclusion form.
 Please do not PDF your application or send your CV.